apache/spark/docs/spark-standalone.md

 Spark's standalone mode offers a web-based user interface to monitor the cluster.
 The master and each worker has its own web UI that shows cluster and job statistics.
 By default, you can access the web UI for the master at port 8080.
 The port can be changed either in the configuration file or via command-line options.

-In addition, detailed log output for each job is also written to the work directory of each slave node (`SPARK_HOME/work` by default).
+In addition, detailed log output for each job is also written to the work directory of each worker node (`SPARK_HOME/work` by default).
 You will see two files for each job, `stdout` and `stderr`, with all output it wrote to its console.

 # Running Alongside Hadoop